Samsung/TizenRT/os/tools/README.txt

   The steps to refresh the file are:

   1. Make tools/cmpconfig if it is not already built.
-  2. Copy the the defconfig file to the top-level TinyAra directory as .config (being careful to save any previous .config file that you might want to keep!).
+  2. Copy the defconfig file to the top-level TinyAra directory as .config (being careful to save any previous .config file that you might want to keep!).
   3. Execute 'make oldconfig' to update the configuration.